 Oyster Genomics and Population Health

 In my second postdoc term, in the laboratory of Kristi Miller at the Pacific Biological Station (DFO-MPO) I am part of a collaboration with interdisciplinary academic and governmental researchers funded by the Moore Foundation and Hakai to investigate the causes of observed oyster die-offs in the Pacific northwest.
-We will be applying population genomics and microbial profiling to investigate the many factors associated with life on a farm, identifying microbes and genetic signatures associated with large-scale die-offs, and exploring the genetic differences that can be identified throughout the range of Pacific Oysters throughout coastal British Columbia.
+We hope to advance this field by looking into the genetic factors associated with life on a farm, identifying microbes and genetic signatures associated with large-scale die-offs, and exploring the genetic differences that can be identified throughout the range of Pacific Oysters throughout coastal British Columbia.

 Environmental DNA (eDNA) and Fisheries

 eDNA is a promising new tool for any biologist interested in biodiversity, disturbances, species range changes, or introductions of invasive species.
 Although metabarcoding (sequence-based eDNA evaluation) remains only semi-quantitative, there are some interesting new directions to push this technique into a more quantitative state.
 With the ease of use and the power that outpaces traditional methods, this technique holds great promise.
 So far, I have been able to sample and analyze eDNA as part of one of the largest projects across all three coasts of Canada with CanadaC3 and early results of this work has been highlighted in a Vancouver Sun article.
 I am currently writing up this work in an initial preprint for release early 2018.
 More information on how we hope that eDNA will improve fisheries management will be discussed at a theme session of the 2018 ICES meeting on incorporating genetic techniques into fisheries stock assessment and monitoring.